You can learn how Bear works by reading or working through this simple tutorial.

 $ memory_bear linear-3.csv 1m -l1 -o linear-3-predictions.csv

-you should now see an “overall model strength” of around 8.25.
+you should now see a “construction weight” of around 8.25.
 You don’t have anything to compare this with, yet, but at least it doesn’t sound as silly as the 1010 we got for the perfect model.
 Graphing linear-3-predictions.csv you should see something like

 Scatterplot of linear-3-predictions.csv